-Term Abbreviat ion Policy(s) Active frontage: the frontages incorporate attractive and varied window displays or show social activity within the building during the daytime.
+Term Abbreviat ion Policy(s) Active frontage : the frontages incorporate attractive and varied window displays or show social activity within the building during the daytime.
 The main entrances face and open towards the street.
 CA1A; CA1B; CA3B; CA5A Active ground floor uses: Display or retail sale of goods, other than hot food (E(a)), sale of food and drink for consumption (mostly) on the premises (E(b)), provision of financial services (E(c)(i)), professional services (other than health or medical services) (E(c)(ii)) and other appropriate services in a commercial, business or service locality (E(c)(iii)).
 For student housing schemes, this may also include communal areas and reception facilities.
-CA5A; CA5B; NC6; DE3; DE4 Advanced Manufacturing Innovation District (AMID): see Box on page 73 in Part 1 of the Plan.
-See also Map 3 in Part 2.
-AMID SP1; SA3, SA4; T1, EC1 Affordable Housing: this is defined in the National Planning Policy Framework as: 'housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route H1; NC3 to home ownership and/or is for essential local workers); and which complies with one or more of the following definitions: a) Affordable housing for rent: meets all of the following conditions: (a) the rent is set in accordance with the Government's rent policy for Social Rent or Affordable Rent, or is at least 20% below local market rents (including service charges where applicable); (b) the landlord is a registered provider, except where it is included as part of a Build to Rent scheme (in which case the landlord need not be a registered provider); and (c) it includes provisions to remain at an affordable price for future eligible households, or for the subsidy to be recycled for alternative affordable housing provision.
-For Build to Rent schemes affordable housing for rent is expected to be the normal form of affordable housing provision (and, in this context, is known as Affordable Private Rent). b) Starter homes: is as specified in Sections 2 and 3 of the Housing and Planning Act 2016 and any secondary legislation made under these sections.
+CA5A; CA5B; NC6; DE3; DE4 Advanced Manufacturing-Innovation District-(AMID): see AMID SP1: SA3 c ommented [RH1]: RH92 Box on page 73 in Part 1 of the Plan.
+See also Map 3 in Part 2. ommented [RH2]: RH93 Affordable Housing: this is defined in the National Planning Policy Framework as: H1; NC3 'housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers); and which complies with one or more of the following definitions: a) Affordable housing for rent: meets all of the following conditions: (a) the rent is set in accordance with the Government's rent policy for Social Rent or Affordable Rent, or is at least 20% below local market rents (including service charges where applicable); (b) the landlord is a registered provider, except where it is included as part of a Build to Rent scheme (in which case the landlord need not be a registered provider); and (c) it includes provisions to remain at an affordable price for future eligible households, or for the subsidy to be recycled for alternative affordable housing provision.
+For Build to Rent schemes affordable housing provision (and, in this context, is known as Affordable Private Rent). b) Starter homes: is as specified in Sections 2 and 3 of the Housing and Planning Act 2016 and any secondary legislation made under these sections.
 The definition of a starter home should reflect the meaning set out in